Clinical Supervision

 My approach to supervision

-My supervisory approach is grounded in humanistic and relational psychodynamic thinking, with a strong emphasis on reflective practice.
+My supervisory approach is grounded in relational psychodynamic and humanistic existential-phenomenological thinking, with a strong emphasis on reflective practice and awareness of the body.

 Alongside reflection, I hold a clear focus on ethical practice, professional standards, and the responsibilities involved in working with vulnerability and risk.